Cghlewis/CGSum2019IntroR/CGsm19IntroR.md

 library(readxl)
 ```

-Now we can read in our IMDB dataset into a data frame called "IMDB".
+Now we can read our IMDB dataset into a data frame called "IMDB".

 ``` r
 IMDB <- read_excel("IMDBMovieMetadata.xlsx")